transcelerate/ddf-home/CaT_FAQ.md

 <details>
 <summary>Do I have to write code?</summary>
 <p></p>
-The Connectathon is all about testing out the DDF specification in actual use.
-That means coding, running and testing DDF applications.
+The Connectathon is all about testing out the SDR specifications in actual use.
+That means coding, running and testing relevant applications.
 Writing software is key to this and is one of the main activities of the Connectathon.
 Coding is not mandatory but is usual and is encouraged.
 Some people bring existing code, and some start from scratch.
 But, there are also non-coding software integration tasks such as testing and configuration (and to a lesser extent analysis).
 People also contribute to DDF at Connectathon’s by spending time reviewing, learning and commenting  - this is welcome and appreciated.
 <p></p>
 </details>
 <p></p>